Mountain biking is notoriously hard on the hands. Cheap mountain bike gloves rarely offer enough protection, but we've found some hidden gems.

 Sections of Mountain Bike Glove Construction

-When on the hunt for the best mountain bike gloves, it helps to know the names of the different sections of the glove.
+When on the hunt for the best mtb gloves, it helps to know the names of the different sections of the glove.
 Here are some summaries of the critical parts:

 - Cuffs: The section of your gloves that goes around your wrist.
 It will either be made of stretchy material or will have a pull tab to customize your fit.